tperry-r7/learn-gh-test-docs/Contact.md

 This is an option for everyone.
 Free and low cost.
 Even kids can do it.

 # Call for an Eagle
-Just like in LOTR you too call for the eagles.
+Just like in LOTR you too call for the Eagles.